-Designed specifically for those wishing to pursue a career as a church musician, performer, or for those who want to continue on to graduate study, Franciscan’s Sacred Music Program offers you the opportunity to study a wide range of traditional sacred and secular music and numerous opportunities to perform.
-The Schola Cantorum Franciscana and Franciscan University Chorale regularly collaborate with the Franciscan Chamber Orchestra for large-scale works, while students and faculty offer recitals on and off campus.
+Designed specifically for those wishing to pursue careers as church musicians and performers, and for those wishing to continue on to graduate study, Franciscan’s Sacred Music Program offers the opportunity to study a wide range of traditional sacred and secular music and numerous opportunities to perform.
+The Schola Cantorum Franciscana and Franciscan University Chorale regularly collaborate to present large-scale works, while students and faculty offer recitals on and off campus.
+The Franciscan Chamber Group offers instrumentalists, singers, and composers opportunities to find new ways of transforming culture through innovative performances.
 During your time in the program, you will also take part in Choral Vespers and Compline and lead music at University liturgies.

 Importantly, thanks to an excellent student-to-teacher ratio, you will have frequent opportunities for performance and collaboration with faculty and professional guest artists.
-Recent guests include the Grammy Award-winning men’s choir, Chanticleer; the George London award-winner, tenor Corey Bix; internationally acclaimed vocal group, the Rose Ensemble; and national organ improvisation competition winner, Jason Roberts.
+Recent guests include the Grammy Award-winning men’s choir, Chanticleer; the George London award-winner, tenor Corey Bix; internationally acclaimed vocal group, Seraphic Fire; and national organ improvisation competition winner, Jason Roberts.

-In order to enroll at Franciscan as a sacred music major you must complete an audition and submit the supplementary music form and the music teacher’s report (available on the program’s Webpage) in addition to the normal admissions materials.
+To enroll at Franciscan as a sacred music major, you must complete an audition and submit the supplementary music form and the music teacher’s report (available on the program’s Web page) in addition to the normal admissions materials.
 Admission to the University will be offered separately from admission to the program in sacred music due to the limited number of spots available.

-In order to graduate with your Bachelor of Arts in Sacred Music you will need to complete 21 course hours in either voice or organ, two semesters of a secondary instrument, four semesters of music theory and analysis, two semesters of music history, two semesters of conducting, two semesters of Gregorian chant, plus two semesters of a foreign language at the intermediate level.
+To graduate with your Bachelor of Arts in Sacred Music, you will need to complete 21 course hours in either voice or organ, two semesters of a secondary instrument, four semesters of music theory and analysis, two semesters of music history, two semesters of Gregorian chant, two semesters of sacred music colloquium (which includes conducting), and two semesters of a foreign language at the intermediate level.
 You also are required to participate in the Schola Cantorum Franciscana for three of your four years in the program.

-By the time you complete your studies, you will have a thorough understanding of the history and tradition of sacred music, as well as the performance background to pursue a career as a performer, church musician, or continue on to graduate studies.
-Recent graduates have been accepted to nationally respected graduate programs in both voice and organ at the Cleveland Institute of Music, Cincinnati Conservatory of Music, Carnegie Mellon University, Catholic University of America, Cleveland State University, Indiana University, Westminster Choir College and others.
-Recent graduates have also gone on to take up full-time positions in parishes, have won places in prestigious summer performance programs and taken first prizes in nationally sponsored organ competitions.
+By the time you complete your studies, you will have a thorough understanding of the history and tradition of sacred music, as well as the performance background to pursue a career as a performer or church musician, or continue on to graduate studies.
+If you choose, you will also have experience in composing and premiering musical works that, through beauty, communicate truth and goodness.
+Recent graduates have gone on to full-time parish work as well as graduate study at prestigious schools such as the Cleveland Institute of Music, Westminster Choir College, the Catholic University of America, and Indiana University.
+Graduates of the organ program have won numerous organ competitions in nearby Pittsburgh.